 One of them was the cabinet-maker, Kaspar Faber.
 At first, he worked for local traders, but in his spare time, he produced pencils for his own.
 Soon he became so successful that he was able to set up his own business.
 Starting with these baby steps it was to develop into a company known all over the world, so-called Faber Castell”.

-The success story of Faber-Castell is the very picture of German Mittelstand, in other words, family-owned SME’s.
+The success story of Faber-Castell is the very picture of Der Mittelstand, in other words, family-owned SME’s in Germany.
 They generate more than one out of every two euros, and providing well over half of all jobs in the German economy.
 Not mentioning 99.6% of all German companies, belonging to Mittelstand.

 In a formal definition, SME’s are companies with a maximum of 249 employees and a turnover of up to €50 million or total assets of up to €43 million.
 Yet, as Fabian Wehnert, head of the department for SME`s in German BDI put it: “Mittelstand isn’t a structure, it’s a culture,”.
 Large firms like car-rental company Sixt, employing 4300 people, consider themselves Mittelstand because it is owner-managed and embraces a Mittelstand management approach.
 The classic Mittelstand model, the backbone of the German economy, was characterized by the identity of ownership and management with strong emotional investment by owners and staff.
 An official survey found that 97% of SME employees felt a sense of community at their company while 97% felt that the values of their company are related to their own values.
 SME directors are known to form a family-like working atmosphere, providing personalized training.
 Those companies tend to prefer remaining solvent over fast growth (no wonder why German companies have the lowest debt ratios around the world) and become a world leader in niche markets.